Toward Krylov-based holography in double-scaled SYK: Preliminary background

 After rescaling the dilaton field $\Phi'=2|\log q|\Phi$, the sine-dilaton gravity action admits a classical black hole solution with cosmological horizon:

 With constraint of coordinate range from $r\in[0,2\pi]$, this geometry has a black hole horizon located at $r=\Phi'=\theta$ and a cosmological horizon at $r=2\pi-\theta$.
 In the region behind the cosmological horizon, $F(r)$ becomes negative, which suggests that light rays cannot reach out to $r<2\pi-\theta$.
+Expanding the metric near the asymptotic boundary, one can read off the ADM energy as $E_{\rm ADM}=-\frac{\cos\theta}{2|\log q|}$, where $\theta$ labels the location of the black-hole horizon \cite{Blommaert:2024ymv}.
+As will become clear after canonical quantization, this same parameter labels energy eigenstates of the sine-dilaton Hamiltonian; under the DSSYK/sine-dilaton dictionary it is identified with the $\theta$-basis introduced above.
+For this reason, we use the same symbol $\theta$ on both sides and do not distinguish them in what follows.
 To get an AdS$_2$ black hole geometry similar to the JT gravity, one can perform a Weyl rescaling and a coordinate transformation of the metric

 where the dilaton profile is complex with a boundary condition

 To quantize the sine-dilaton gravity, consider the Hamiltonian in the canonical formalism \cite{Harlow:2018tqv} given as

 where $\hat{L}$ is the geodesic length operator and $\hat{P}$ is its canonical conjugate.
 This Hamiltonian exactly matches the transfer matrix $\hat{T}$ in DSSYK.
 The holographic dual of the geodesic length operator is proposed to be proportional to the chord number operator through the following relation: